 Even with the rise of artificial intelligence, manual data gathered and entered into the MLS still gives real estate agents a more accurate representation of data in their locality.
+A recent study suggested that 37% of companies will use artificial intelligence in the near future.
 Additionally, the MLS is an organization of brokers who mutually agree to share properties’ sale details.
 This is a members-only platform where cooperation among brokers is highly encouraged and commissions are shared for every successful sale.

 The real estate market is tough to compete in but a tool such as the MLS somehow levels the playing field for small real estate brokerage and large real estate firms.
 Agents can give homeowners sound advice the same way large brokerage companies can.

 The exchange of vital information in virtual communities and networks in all social media platforms results in a gold mine of data for real estate agents.
 A simple hashtag search like #realestateforsale can yield a million leads.
 However, narrowing it down to your location will give you more specific data to work on.
 For social media, the information is right in your face.
 You just need to be creative and imaginative when you search for it.

 5. Web Scraping

 You can use a web crawler or a bot to fetch data in a web browser for a more tech-savvy real estate agent.
 Data scraping utilizing the Hypertext Transfer Protocol (HTTP) or simply put, the web browser is often used to extract data for indexing.
 Real estate agents use web crawlers to access information.
 This could be used to assess and evaluate property value, assess rental yields, observe vacancy rates, and forecast market direction to name a few.